 The total budget varies based on enrollment status (full time, three-quarter time, half-time), number of terms of enrollment, living arrangements, degree standing (undergraduate or graduate), and state residency.
 If you are in a special program such as Dental Hygiene, Physical Therapy, off-campus Social Work, etc., your amounts will be different.

 |Total Educational Costs||$8,850||$27,270||$11,828||$22,387|

 |Direct Loan Fees||-||-||$219||$219|

-***Room and Board rates are based on a double room with a gold meal plan option.
-The actual rate will vary, depending on the room rate and meal plan that you choose.
+***Housing and meal rates are based estimated average costs.
+The actual rate will vary depending on the room rate and meal plan that you choose.
 Living costs for students who are with parents or off-campus are lower.

 ****The Transportation and Personal Expense averages are based on an annual survey conducted by the Washington Financial Aid Association (WFAA).

 *****The cost of attendance amounts are "base" rates.
 The actual costs may vary according to enrollment status, living arrangements, academic program, and tuition.
 Graduate rates are based on eight credits per term.